pyeventsourcing/esdbclient/README.md

 to reconstruct the subscription (and the queue) using your last recorded commit position when resuming the subscription after an error, to be sure all events are processed once.

-Many catch-up subscriptions can be created, and all will receive all the events they are subscribed to receive.
-Received events do not need to be (and indeed cannot be) acknowledged back to the EventStoreDB server.
-Acknowledging events is an aspect of "persistent subscriptions", which is a feature of EventStoreDB that is not (currently) supported by this client.
-Whilst there are some advantages of persistent subscribers, by recording in the upstream server the position in the commit sequence of events that have been processed, there is a danger of "dual writing" in the consumption of events.
-The danger is that if the event is successfully processed but then the acknowledgment fails, the event may be processed more than once.
-On the other hand, if the acknowledgment is successful but then the processing fails, the event may not be been processed.
-The only protection against this danger is to avoid "dual writing" by atomically recording the commit position of an event that has been processed along with the results of process the event, that is with both things being recorded in the same transaction.

 This method also support three other optional arguments, `filter_exclude`, `filter_include`, and `timeout`.